 Our mission is to empower the next generation of labor leaders to challenge, inspire, build and organize around issues that directly affect young working people like student loans and good-paying jobs.

 The AFL-CIO’s Young Worker Advisory Council advises and helps implement the AFL-CIO’s Next Up Young Worker Program.
-Council members are voices for economic and social justice in their communities and their unions, and they are charged, engaging young working people in the labor movement.
+Council members are voices for economic and social justice in their communities and their unions, and they are charged with engaging young working people in the labor movement.

 They mentor, train and develop young worker group leaders and represent the AFL-CIO Next Up program across the country.